Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 ---

-### Exporting Your Sky Culture
+#### Exporting the Sky Culture

-*This section is under construction.*
-You will be able to export the entire sky culture package for use within Stellarium or distribution to others.
-The export process will generate all required files and directory structures automatically.
+Once your sky culture is saved, it can be exported as a JSON package.
+The exported files are stored in Stellarium's `skycultures` directory.

+The `description.md` file contains all general information provided in the *Overview* tab.
+All created constellations, along with their properties, are exported into the `index.json` file.

+These files allow your sky culture to be loaded and displayed within Stellarium or shared with others.

 ---

-## 3. File Structure and Output**
+## 3. File Structure and Output

 SkyCultureMaker/
 - CMakeLists.txt, README.md, icons.svg